 The National Safety Council reports injury and death costs resulting from bicycle-related accidents at about average $4 billion a year.
 Sadly, bicycle riders are over-represented in crash data, the result of traveling with little in the way of body protection.
 You understood this and followed all the rules: Cycled on the right side of the street, avoided dark, rainy weather whenever possible and when you did go out, you may even have attached reflector strips to your bike perhaps even your clothing so you couldn t be missed.
 Despite these precautions, you still went from bicycling on a pleasant morning to the back of an ambulance without warning.
 You re hurt.
 You re confused.
 But, not so confused that you don t realize that you need legal help.
 But not any law firm will do.
 You need a firm with deep understanding of how to handle a case involving bicycle-related accidents.
 At El Dabe Law Firm we’re experts.
 Keep reading to learn why

 Sometimes, we think that our practice should be called been there, done that, because there’s not a single scenario involving bicycle riders and accidents that we haven t undertaken many times over at the El Dabe Law Firm.
-Our clients have been hit by cars, fallen into traffic, been felled by streets and roads in disrepair that sent them flying off their wheels, but what they all have in common is that their cases revolved around an incident involving a bicycle.
+Our bicycle accident attorneys in Los Angeles represent clients have been hit by cars, fallen into traffic, been felled by streets and roads in disrepair that sent them flying off their wheels, but what they all have in common is that their cases revolved around an incident involving a bicycle.
 Our clients have been victims of dramatic crashes and collisions.
 At the other end of the continuum, we ve assisted those who were injured because a child, a ball or a dog ran into the street and a collision was inevitable.
 Here s the point: Every single case we handle is equally weighted; we never give clients short shrift because their particular incident is less complex than others.
 We treat every client with the dignity, respect and attention they deserve.
 We want to see clients fairly compensated for their injuries and we re willing to do what it takes to move a case along as fast as possible, so they don t languish in the land of litigation so long, their lives are ruined.

 We don’t work alone.

 Your entire body was traumatized when you suffered your bicycle injury and we rely upon professional colleagues to help us get to the bottom of your case.
 Whether your unique situation requires an investigator, meetings with police, hospital emergency room staff, local Department of Transportation officials or actuaries computing settlement numbers that compensate bicycle riders for their injuries, you can count on a full team of people working on your behalf.
-At El Dabe Law Firm we get our hands on your crash records, police reports, witness statements, emergency room charts and data necessary to assess the complete picture of your incident.
+At El Dabe Law Firm, our Los Angeles bicycle accident injury lawyers get our hands on your crash records, police reports, witness statements, emergency room charts and data necessary to assess the complete picture of your incident.
 We ve even hauled a bike into our offices because it wasn t collected at the scene and we knew it could make our case.
 Here s something not every bicycle accident victim can say: We keep clients informed every time there s news that s case related so they don t find themselves lying abed, worrying about finances and the future.

 We know the territory.

 At El Dabe Law Firm, our expertise covers a lot of Southern California–from Los Angeles to San Bernardino and from Riverside to Orange County.
 Every city, town and county has unique personal injury laws, and we ve got all of these bases covered because we ve been in this specialty practice for decades.
 We have a bit of a reputation as pit bulls: Because we know the lay of the land, we cut to the chase, work closely with neighborhood insurance companies and courts to get clients the money they need to recover and get on with their lives.
-Every attorney practicing at El Dabe Law prides himself or herself on high standards, dedication and compassion.
+Every Los Angeles bicycle accident attorney practicing at El Dabe Law prides himself or herself on high standards, dedication and compassion.
 As a member of our professional communities in Southern California, we have a deep, collective belief in making sure we perform to the highest standards.
 After all, we live in these communities, too.

 A matter of trust.